encode/django-rest-framework/docs/api-guide/generic-views.md

 Provides a `.create(request, *args, **kwargs)` method, that implements creating and saving a new model instance.

 If an object is created this returns a `201 Created` response, with a serialized representation of the object as the body of the response.

 If the representation contains a key named `url`, then the `Location` header of the response will be populated with that value.
+This behaviour can be altered like so:

+        class DocumentView(CreateModelMixin):
+                # ....

+                def get_success_headers(self, data):
+                        """data is the object ready for JSON serialization or similar.
+                        Returned is a dict of headers, so for example {'X-Header':'OK'}
+                        """
+                        return {}

 If the request data provided for creating the object was invalid, a `400 Bad Request` response will be returned, with the error details as the body of the response.